Skip to main content

 What if an animal died in my chimney in West Palm Beach?

 Dead animal removal is a different scope from live animal removal — typically more involved because the carcass needs to be located (sometimes wedged in difficult positions), removed without contaminating the flue, and disposed of properly.
-Pricing runs $250–$500 depending on animal size and location.
-Odor remediation is a separate scope using HEPA vacuum and enzyme treatments if the carcass has been present long enough for decomposition odors to permeate the flue.
+Scope depending on animal size and location.
+Odor remediation is a separate scope using high-suction vacuum and enzyme treatments if the carcass has been present long enough for decomposition odors to permeate the flue.

 Is chimney animal removal covered by homeowner insurance in West Palm Beach?